ifo/trello-oauth-client/README.md

-# trelgo
+# trello-oauth-client

-A golang api client for Trello.
+A small set of weird helpers originally made to handle oauth1 for Trello.